-- To develop and strengthen the multilateral trading system; - To increase the interdependence and prosperity of member economies; and - To promote sustainable economic growth.
+- To promote sustainable economic growth, - To develop and strengthen the multilateral trading system, and - To increase the interdependence and prosperity of Member Economies.

 APEC's vision was further defined in 1994, when APEC Leaders committed to the 'Bogor Goals' of free and open trade in the region.